jun76/raggify/README.md

 <img width="1177" height="1461" alt="Image" src="https://github.com/user-attachments/assets/e3676720-6cf5-4710-a4d1-fc948f7a6539" />

-# 🤖️ Use as MCP Server
+# 🤖️ as MCP Server

 You can also specify --mcp option when you up server, or edit config.yaml.